HighLord/Cryptography/README.md

 - Star this repository
 - Wait for pull request to merge
 - Celebrate your first step into the open source world and contribute more

+### Usage

+- You can import the code into your config folder
+- Be aware that you might need to change some values to fit your own project
+- Henceforth, any changes you need to make will be termed >>"APPLY_CHANGE_RANDOMNAME_RANDOMNUMBER"